K1ngmar/Template-Metaprogramming-Playground/README.md

-# Compiler-Math
+# Template metaprogramming
-🧮 Making the C++ compiler do mathematical equations
+🧮 Learning, experimenting and playing around with template metaprogramming in c++